cefet-rj-dal/harbinger/examples/change_point/hcp_cf_ets.md

+ChangeFinder with ETS: ChangeFinder with ETS models residual deviations and applies a second-stage smoothing/thresholding to highlight structural changes.
+Implementation wraps ETS from `forecast` and uses `harutils()` for thresholds.

 ChangeFinder-ETS detects change points by modeling residual deviations with an ETS model and smoothing over a sliding window.
 We will:

 - Load and visualize a simple change-point dataset